 All animals will damage the space in one way or another.
 The extent depends on the type of animal, the size of the litter, and how long the animal has been in the attic.
 Many will chew wood and wires.
 That weakens the structure and creates fire hazards.
 The problem of droppings varies with the animal size, but the risk of health issues, contamination, and foul odor is associated with all intruders.

-Which Animal Has Moved In?
+Which Animal Has Moved Into the attic?

 The noises heard, the time of day when activity is apparent, and the evidence left behind are some ways owners can determine which critter has invaded the attic.
 One commonality is that animals will not leave of their own accord and will have to be professionally removed.
 Once gone, there are measures that have to be taken to ensure they will not return.